port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/installation.md

 The Google Cloud Ocean integration relies on the Google Cloud Client libraries, which are authenticated using Application Default Credentials.

-In these guides, you can install the integration in various ways, varying by the authentication method + platform you choose to run the integration on.
+In these guides, you can install the integration in various ways, according to the authentication method + platform you choose to run the integration on.

 :::tip First Time Installation
 For your first deployment of the GCP exporter, we recommend starting with the Helm/scheduled installation method to perform the initial data sync.
 Once the initial data sync is complete, you can switch to the Terraform deployment method for real-time data sync.